jolicode/castor/doc/getting-started/context.md

 > [!TIP]
 > Related example: [wait_for.php](https://github.com/jolicode/castor/blob/main/examples/wait_for.php)

-## PTY & TTY
+### PTY & TTY

 By default, Castor will use a pseudo terminal (PTY) to run the underlying process, which allows to have nice output in most cases.
-For some commands you may want to disable the PTY and use a TTY instead.
+For some commands, you may want to disable the PTY and use a TTY instead.
 You can do that by using the `withTty` method:

 ```php